2. Memra: Just another translation in disquise

 3. A modern bastardized term, at least 1000 years removed from its source, which has become anything you want it to be that sounds spiritual, and proves the central doctrines of Christianity, using mystic Jewish literature as a vehicle.

-In conclusion: Does memra pertain to Yeshua?
+In conclusion: Does memra pertain to Mashiach?
 Maybe.
-If you could take the Word of G-d, the Torah, and dress it in flesh, it would look like Yeshua.
-But that is just literary exaggeration to help one visualize the life of Yeshua.
+If you could take the Word of G-d, the Torah, and dress it in flesh, it would look like the historic Yeshua.
+But that is just literary exaggeration to help one visualize his life.
 In any case, it doesn't turn Yeshua into G-d, any more than the memra was G-d.

 Is Memra being referred to in Yochanan 1:1?
 No, not even close.
 Hebrew never refers to an Aramaic concept.
 It can sometimes be the other way around, but not here.
 NT Greek can also never refer to a later period Aramaic concept.
 However, NT Greek can refer to an earlier Hebrew concept.
 Yochanan 1:1 is so simple: